Those who want a clear window into the health of their leopard gecko should start by monitoring their reptile’s bowel movements and poop.

 Fortunately, telling whether your leopard gecko is dehydrated is relatively simple.

-Beyond yellow poop, they frequently exhibit other symptoms of dehydration.
+Beyond yellow stool, they frequently exhibit other symptoms of dehydration.

 For example, they may have sunken eyes or a type of sticky mucus in their mouths.